ArchipelagoMW/Archipelago/worlds/khcom/docs/en_Kingdom Hearts Chain of Memories.md

 ## What does randomization do to this game?

-The Kingdom Hearts Chain of Memories Randomizer will take removes cards you pick up in the overworld, moogle shops, and as rewards from boss battles.
+The Kingdom Hearts Chain of Memories Randomizer will remove from your inventory cards you pick up in the overworld, moogle shops, and as rewards from boss battles.

 The entire castle is open from the start after completing Traverse Town.
 Floors you haven't unlocked are assigned Traverse Town, otherwise they will be assigned normally.